Building A School Culture Of Educational Excellence Without Breaking The Budget

 - Better problem-solving capacity across the school community

-- Sustainable school improvement built into culture rather than dependent on individuals
+- Sustainable school improvement is built into the culture rather than being dependent on individuals

 - Challenging behaviours reduced through positive environment creation